MahmoudYidi/bearnav2/README.md

 ./map_control.sh repeat_map name
 ```
 \
-:bangbang: Don't forget to map your topics in the launch files to your desired robot topics.
+:bangbang: Don't forget to map your topics in the launch files according to your robot topics.